DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 ```

 Ray tracing is started by `TraceRays` device context method.
-The method takes the ray grid dimensions and the SBT as parameteres:
+The method takes the ray grid dimensions and the SBT as parameters:

 ```cpp
 TraceRaysAttribs Attribs;